Healthy Homes Assessment Pukerua Bay

 What We Do

-As building inspectors, we are experts in all components involved in specialist home inspects.
-We are there to ensure you make the best choice when it comes to buying your next home.
+As building inspectors we deal with all the issues associated with professional home examinations.
+We are here to make sure you make the best decision when buying your next home.

-We specialise in a range of services to ensure that you are completely informed of the condition of any property that you might be looking to purchase or sell and also other services.
+We are specialised in a range of solutions to make sure that you are completely informed about the condition of any property you could be looking to purchase or sell along with other solutions.

-Not only do we collaborate with you, but we also collaborate with a number of important clients such as municipal councils and banks and insurance companies.
-Evidently , they appreciate our peace of mind provided, due to the details included in our reports on building inspections.
+We don’t just work with you but we also work with important clients such as the local authorities, banks and insurance companies.
+Evidently , they enjoy their peace of mind provided, thanks to the information provided in our building inspection reports.

-With our systemised approach to inspecting your property and the most up-to-date software technology that incorporates digital images into the document, you are able to actually see any problems that might be found.
-Thanks to our detailed reporting it’s no wonder that we have so many customers who recommend our services to their family and acquaintances.
+With our systematic approach to your property inspection and the latest in technology for software which includes digital photos in your document, you are able to actually see any problems that might be identified.
+Through our comprehensive report, it’s no wonder we receive so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports